neoreuvenla/neoreuvenla/README.md

 A former secondary English teacher attempting a career change

 *   🌍  Based in the United Kingdom, with links to the US and Japan
-*   ⚡  Currently preparing a research proposal on the use of generative adversarial networks to preserve privacy in datasets
+*   ⚡  Currently preparing a research proposal on the use of generative adversarial networks to preserve privacy in datasets:computer:
 *   🧠  Studying and experimenting with practical applications of Shamir's secret sharing

 ### Skills